cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 ### `less <filename>` - display and scroll through files

-The program `less` is useful if you want to view the contents of a long file that doesn't entirely fit on one screen.
+The program `less` is useful if you want to view the contents of a long file that does not entirely fit on one screen.
 To exit less after running it, press `q`.

 You can do tons of other things in less, but one useful thing is to be able to